Battle of Cape Spada: Battle

 The crew of Bartolomeo Colleoni fought on but were unable to manoeuvre or use the main armament; despite the fire from her 100 mm guns, she was sunk by three torpedoes launched from Ilex and Hyperion at 09:59.
-Sydney continued to engage Bande Nere.
+Sydney continued to engage Bande Nere who now withdrew from the battle.
 Sydney was hit in the funnel by an Italian shell but hit Bande Nere at least twice, killing eight in the bow and the hangar.
-Later, Sydney disengaged because she was short of ammunition, Bande Nere returned to Benghazi, shadowed by the battleship and a screen of destroyers.
+After an hour-long chase, Sydney, Hero and Hasty disengaged because the cruiser was short of ammunition and Bande Nere was drawing away from them.
+The Italian cruiser returned to Benghazi by 20.00 hours, shadowed by the battleship and a screen of destroyers.